This ginger paste will save you a lot of time in the kitchen, especially if you cook a lot of Indian food.

 - 1 pound fresh ginger root (approx. 4 cups chopped ginger), peeled

-- 2 tablespoons oil (use a neutral flavored oil)
+- 2 to 4 tablespoons oil (use a neutral flavored oil)

 - Combine the ingredients in a blender and pulse until smooth.
 Scrape the ginger down the sides as needed.